Microchipping and registration

 - if and when you move house;

-- if there are changes to your contact details eg mobile phone number;
+- if there are changes to your contact details, for example your mobile phone number;

 - if you transfer ownership of your pet